elitrichous/elitrichous.github.io/_posts/2022-03-14-AADL-Annual-Report-2027.markdown

 [Link to PDF of Slide Deck](https://elitrichous.github.io/assets/img/AADL%20Annual%20Report%202027.pdf)

+For the AADL Director Interview process, finalists were asked to give a 10-12 minute talk as if they were presenting the AADL Annual Report to the board 5 years in the future.

+There's a lot that I can see AADL doing, and there are things I expect could happen in the world that AADL would need to react to.
+This is a little bit of all of that.

 Here's all the text (and a bit more) that appears on slides in this slide deck.